coop-deluxe/sm64coopdx/docs/lua/functions-5.md

 ## [mod_fs_get](#mod_fs_get)

 ### Description
-Gets the modfs object at path `modPath` or the active mod one if not provided
+Gets the modfs object at path `modPath` or the active mod one if not provided.
+This function will return nil for a private modfs, even if it exists

 ### Lua Example
 `local ModFsValue = mod_fs_get(modPath)`